zkpassport/zkpassport-docs/docs/getting-started/onchain.md

   /**
    * @notice Verifies a proof from ZKPassport
    * @param params The proof verification parameters
-   * @return isValid True if the proof is valid, false otherwise
+   * @return verified True if the proof is valid, false otherwise
    * @return uniqueIdentifier The unique identifier associated to the identity document that generated the proof
    * @return helper The ZKPassportHelper contract that can be used to verify the information or conditions that are checked by the proof
    */